-Dietary nucleosides enhance the growth and maturation of intestinal epithelial cells as evidenced by an increased formation of mucosal protein, DNA, taller villi in the small intestine and increased maltase to lactase enzyme ratio (Uauy et al., 1990; Carver, 1994).
-Dietary nucleotides may also stimulate enterocyte differentiation (Sanderson and He, 1994).
-Parenteral supplementation of nucleic acids support mucosal cell proliferation and function as demonstrated by increased mucosal wet weight, protein and DNA contents, villous height, but not crypt depth, and narrower tight junctions of the jejunal mucosa width (Kishibuchi et al., 1997; Tsujinaka et al., 1999).
-The development of the gastrointestinal tract directly affects the degree of nutrient absorption and ultimately, animal growth.
-Because of the role of nucleotides in maintaining intestinal morphology and maturation, dietary nucleotides may be needed during the immediate post-weaning period to maintain the structure and growth of the intestinal tract.
+Dietary nucleosides may enhance the growth and maturation of intestinal epithelial cells as evidenced by an increased formation of mucosal protein, DNA, taller villi in the small intestine and increased maltase to lactase enzyme ratio (Uauy et al., 1990; Carver, 1994).
+Dietary nucleotides may also stimulate enterocyte differentiation (Sanderson and Youping, 1994).
+Parenteral supplementation of nucleic acids supports mucosal cell proliferation and function as demonstrated by increased mucosal wet weight, protein and DNA contents, villous height, but not crypt depth, and narrower tight junctions of the jejunal mucosa width (Kishibuchi et al., 1997; Tsujinaka et al., 1999).